celer-pkg/celer/docs/en-US/quick_start.md

   build_type = "release"
   offline = false
   verbose = false

+[proxy]
+  host = "127.0.0.1"
+  port = 7890
 ```

 >**Tips:**
 > **https://github.com/celer-pkg/test-conf.git** is a test conf repo, you can use it to experience celer, and you can also create your own conf repo as a reference.

 ## 4. Configure platform or project